This fun-packed weekend in Plano, TX, is teen-approved.

 A Fun-Packed Weekend In Plano, TX

-- The Heritage Farmstead Museum: A restored victorian 19th-century farm with original tools and furniture, plus a replica 1895 schoolroom.
+- The Heritage Farmstead Museum: A restored Victorian 19th-century farm with original tools and furniture, plus a replica 1895 schoolroom.
 Admission tickets are $5 per person.

-- Arbor Hill Nature Preserve: This is a 200-acre park in Plano.
+- Arbor Hills Nature Preserve: This is a 200-acre park in Plano.
 We enjoyed a Sunday hike in this beautiful area.
 We spent 3 hours there.
 It feels good to breathe fresh air and be surrounded by Mother Nature.
 Next time we are going to bring our bikes.

 - Pinstack Plano: Tech-savvy entertainment complex with bowling, laser tag & more.
 It is recommended to reserve a line in advance.
 We love bowling, and we’re very competitive about that!